-Figure 14: Internal Top View of Main

-6.2.
-Power Distribution System
+5.2 Power Distribution System

 The battery and charging system remain the same as on the manufacturer-supplied vehicle.
 The manufacturer distance AGM battery option that doubles base vehicle rage from 30 to 60 miles was selected to allow for longer run times with added equipment.
 The battery pack for this option includes 8 batteries at 6v each for a 48v system.
 The power for all added components was converted from 48v to 24v and 19v.
 The component box system is controlled by a switch in the cabin of the vehicle controlling a relay.
 Buck Converters were used to convert 48v battery power to these other required voltage levels.
-This eliminated the need to add a second

-Figure 15: Buck Converters power source to the vehicle.
+This eliminated the need to add a second power source to the vehicle.
 The power for the drive-by-wire system was kept separate from the power for the sensing system.
 Designing it this way was important because it allows the sensing system to continue sensing the surroundings even if the power is removed from the drive-by-wire system.
-Power could be removed either by turning it off or by hitting one of the emergency-stop buttons.
-6.3.
-Electronics Suite Description The Gigabyte Brix S computer utilizes an Intel Kabylake i5-7200U processor to process data and perform navigation calculations.
+Power could be removed either by turning it off or by hitting one of the emergency-stop buttons

+5.3 Electronics Suite Description

+The Gigabyte Brix S computer utilizes an Intel Kabylake i5-7200U processor to process data and performs navigation calculations.
 The Sparton IMU houses a 3-axis gyroscope, magnetometer, and accelerometer.
-The Velodyne Puck 16-Beam LiDAR is a multi-plane LiDAR used to detect objects in front of the vehicle.
-The Intel Real Sense Camera is a depth perception camera, being utilized for sign detection and could be used in the future as a redundant detection device to the Velodyne LiDAR.
+The Velodyne Puck 16- Beam LiDAR is a multi-plane LiDAR used to detect objects in front of the vehicle.
+The Intel Real Sense Camera is a depth perception camera, being utilized for sign detection, and could be used in the future as a redundant detection device for the Velodyne LiDAR.
 The SICK LiDAR is a single-plane LiDAR used for detecting objects behind the vehicle while in reverse.
 The POE Switcher is used for the computer to manage the data coming more easily from the added components.
 The Rocket M5 Radio is used for communication to and from the base station.
-The Hemisphere GPS is used in conjunction with the Sparton IMU to provide precise location and heading information.
+The new VectorNav VN 300 provides precise location and heading information both statically and dynamically.
+The ability of this system to provide precise heading information while the vehicle is stationary was a major upgrade compared to the Hemisphere GPS and separate Spartan IMU used in previous competitions.